tmhglnd/mercury/docs/tutorial.md

 # 💻 Install Mercury

-1. Mercury runs in Max8 (sometimes also called MaxMSP), a node-based creative coding environment from Cycling'74.
-You can download Max8 through any of the links below.
-At the moment Mercury seems to run best in Max8.0.8. **You do not need to buy a license in order to use Mercury!** 😎
+Mercury runs in Max8 (sometimes also called MaxMSP), a node-based creative coding environment from Cycling'74. **You do not need to buy a Max-license in order to use Mercury!** 😎 At the moment Mercury seems to run best in Max8.0.8, but if this crashes for you please try the latest Max version from their website.

+1. Please download Max8 through any of the links below.

 - [Windows](https://akiaj5esl75o5wbdcv2a-maxmspjitter.s3.amazonaws.com/Max808_x64_190808.zip)
 - [Mac](https://akiaj5esl75o5wbdcv2a-maxmspjitter.s3.amazonaws.com/Max808_190808.dmg)